shubhampatil-source/Airline_Passenger_Experience_Analysis_Python_MySQL_PowerBI/README.md

 Dataset:

 Dataset is fetched from Kaggle and raw uncleaned dataset is mentioned in project repository as Raw_Dataset.csv.
-Columns inside dataset are segregated for my better understanding.
+Columns inside dataset are segregated for better understanding.
 Segregation is done as mentioned below

 1. Passenger profile: Gender, Age, Customer Type